bytebase/bytebase.com-old/content/docs/tenant-database-management/tenant-gitops.md

 <hint-block type="warning">

 1. This feature is currently experimental, behaviors are subject to change, please only use with guidance from our technical support.
-1. The **File path template** must use `.sql` as the file extension for migration scripts.
+1. The **File path template** must use `.sql` as the file extension for migration scripts, both SQL files and YAML manifest share the same setting of the **File path template**.
 1. Only data change (DML) is supported.

 </hint-block>

-Using SQL files as migration scripts has the limitation of only being able to target a single database, to make a data change across an arbitrary set of databases, you can use a YAML manifest without any configuration change on the UI.
+Using SQL files as migration scripts has the limitation of only being able to target a single database, to make a data change across an arbitrary set of databases.

 A YAML manifest follows the same file path convention as defined by the **File path template** but using `.yml` instead of `.sql` as the file extension: